Himanshu-Agg12/TextEditor-in-C-/README.md

 #### Read Mode
    Entered file will be read if file exist else an error message appears.
- ><a href="https://github.com/Himanshu-Agg12/TextEditor-in-C-#preview">Screenshot of the read mode added in Preview</a>
+ >Screenshot of the read mode added in Preview
 #### Write Mode
    File will open for write, remember if file already exist it will be overwritten.
    Save the file by pressing ' : + *enter-key*'.
- ><a href="https://github.com/Himanshu-Agg12/TextEditor-in-C-#preview">Screenshot of the write mode added in Preview</a>
+ >Screenshot of the write mode added in Preview
 #### Append Mode
    File will open in append mode, user can add text and save the file by pressing ' : +    *enter-key*'.
- ><a href="https://github.com/Himanshu-Agg12/TextEditor-in-C-#preview">Screenshot of the append mode added in Preview</a>
+ >Screenshot of the append mode added in Preview
 #### Check Mode
    Entered File will be checked and a logs file will be generated in the ***Logs*** folder it       will tell the user in which ***Line*** and which ***Word*** is incorrect so that user can make correction easily.